Neural Dynamical Operator: Continuous Spatial-Temporal Model with Gradient-Based and Derivative-Free Optimization Methods: Methodology

 \subsection{A Hybrid Optimization Scheme}

 To efficiently incorporate both short-term time series and long-term statistics of the true system states as the training data, we propose a hybrid optimization scheme that iteratively solves the optimization problems in Eqs.~\eqref{eq:opt} and~\eqref{eq:opt_long}.
-Within each iteration, the parameters $\theta$ of the dynamical operator $\Tilde{\mathcal{G}}$ in Eq.~\eqref{eq:CSCT_Model} are first updated via a gradient-based optimization method (e.g., backpropagation or adjoint sensitivity) that solves Eq.~\eqref{eq:opt} with the short-term time series data of the true system states and then further adjusted via a derivative-free optimization method (e.g., ensemble Kalman inversion) to account for the long-term statistics data in Eq.~\eqref{eq:opt_long}.
+Within each iteration, the parameters $\boldsymbol{\theta}$ of the dynamical operator $\Tilde{\mathcal{G}}$ in Eq.~\eqref{eq:CSCT_Model} are first updated via a gradient-based optimization method (e.g., backpropagation) that solves Eq.~\eqref{eq:opt} with the short-term time series data of the true system states and then further adjusted via a derivative-free optimization method (e.g., ensemble Kalman inversion) to account for the long-term statistics data in Eq.~\eqref{eq:opt_long}.
+Based on the history of both short-term state error and long-term statistics error during the EKI updating, we select a robust $\boldsymbol{\theta}$ that yields relatively small values for both types of errors.
+From a more general perspective, the hybrid optimization aims to solve a dual-objective optimization problem: it seeks to minimize both the loss from short-term state prediction and the loss from long-term statistics matching.
+The optimization procedure leads to a set of candidate solutions that approximates the Pareto front, from which we can robustly select the solution that achieves a balanced performance of predicting the short-term trajectory and long-term statistics.
+The Algorithm~\ref{alg:HybridOptimization(Brief)} briefly summarizes the hybrid optimization scheme, while a detailed version is presented in Algorithm~\ref{alg:HybridOptimization} in \ref{sec:algorithm}.

-The key merit of the hybrid optimization scheme is the efficient incorporation of both short-term time series and long-term time-averaged statistics data.
-A detailed algorithm of the hybrid optimization scheme that leverages two types of data is presented in~\ref{sec:algorithm}.
-With the use of both types of data, the trained dynamical operator is expected to have better generalization capability, which is confirmed by the numerical example of the Kuramoto–Sivashinsky equation in Section~\ref{ssec:KSE}.